tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 **HTTP Status Codes**: are used to convey the results of a request, for example 200 (OK) generally means the request was carried out successfully

 ---
-**API**: is a set of subroutine definitions, protocols, and tools for building application software.
+**API**: Application Programming Interface is a set of subroutine definitions, protocols, and tools for building application software.
 In general terms, it is a set of clearly defined methods of communication between various software components

 ---
 **Web API**: In simple words **web apis** enable communication between several machines